sithmel/diogenes/README.md

 cacheOff
 --------
 It empties and disable the cache of all services.
+It returns the registry.

 cacheReset
 ----------
 It empties the cache of all services.
+It returns the registry.

 cachePause
 ----------
 It pauses the cache of all services.
+It returns the registry.

 cacheResume
 -----------
 Resume the cache of all services.
+It returns the registry.

 getExecutionOrder
 -----------------
 Returns an array of services that should be executed with those arguments.
 The services are sorted by dependencies.
 It is not strictly the execution order as diogenes is able to execute services in parallel if possible.
-Also it will take into consideration what plugins match and caching (a cached items as no dependency!):
+Also it will take into consideration what plugins match and the caching (a cached items as no dependency!):
 ```js
 registry.getExecutionOrder(name, config);
 ```